[Importing corpus data to Korp: technical documentation]

 As the VRT format resembles XML, an XML format may be a good basis for corpus data to be imported to Korp.
 However, note that nesting the same structural attribute type in VRT is somewhat cumbersome, so it would be better to avoid having a clause inside a clause, for example.

-Completely empty lines in the VRT input should be avoided within sentences.
-Even though leading and trailing spaces in attribute values are stripped in the encoding phase, they should preferably be stripped in the VRT input.
-The VRT input may contain XML-style comments <!-- ... --> that are ignored, but each comment must be on its own line and multi-line comments are not recognized.
+Completely empty lines in the VRT input should be avoided.
+Even though leading and trailing spaces in attribute values are stripped in the encoding phase, they should preferably be stripped from the VRT input.
+The VRT input may contain XML-style comments <!-- ... --> that are ignored, but each comment must be on its own line: multi-line comments are not recognized.
 An XML declaration at the beginning of a file is ignored.
-(All these require explicit options to the CWB encoding program, but it probably makes sense to use them.
+(All these require explicit options to the CWB encoding program, but it probably makes sense to use them.)

-For more information on the VRT format, please refer to the CWB Corpus Encoding Tutorial in the CWB documentation (a possibly more up-to-date local copy retrieved from the CWB version control).
+For more information on the VRT format in general, please refer to the CWB Corpus Encoding Tutorial in the CWB documentation.
 Some Korp-specific information is also found on Språkbanken’s Korp backend information page.

 Character encoding and character content